-When I was a kid, there was no one place that resonated with these echoes more than an old deserted mansion, set back on an isolated hilltop, off in the woods.
+When I was a kid, there was no one place that resonated with these echoes more than an old deserted mansion, set back on an isolated hilltop, up in the woods off North Ridge.
 There were actually two of these huge houses, one a bit smaller than the other, both of which we called haunted, because to a 10 year old that’s exactly what we wanted them to be.

 I imagine at one time they served somebody well, but right at that particular time they served to pretty much scare the bejujus out of us.

 One by one, we would sneak through the woods and approach the house from behind this low stone wall that I guess served as boundary marker at one time.
 From there, we would peek to see if there was anyone in sight.